rishi23root/resume-curator/readme.md

 <!-- todos -->

-## Todos
+## Todos errors and bugs solving
-1. shorten the latex installations
+1. server is not making logs in the log file
+2. gunicorn is responsible ? if not then what is the problem
+3. maybe gunicorn is taking logs in the logs files